Updated: Apr 25

 “Working from home and online communication with people has showed me that online counselling or therapy works too.”

-“I don’t want to be in a therapist’s office - due to a risk of infection, no matter how small”
+“I don’t want to be in a therapist’s office - due to a risk of infection, no matter how small the risk.”

 How to Make Online Therapy Work for You: